EUMHC/bb2/README.md

 `If the EUHC Cinematic Universe allowed Jack Mead, Ed Bury, and I to do the umpiring assignments for EUMHC together at the same time.
 Then times that by 10 million.
 That is The BuzzBot`

+## A note to users and contributors

+This software and accompanying documentation has been developed specifically for [Edinburgh University Men's Hockey Club](www.euhc.co.uk).
+Much of the graphical interface and backend logic may not be applicable and/or relevant to other domains.

 ## Abstract

 Students don't like umpiring.
 In an ideal world, every player at a university hockey club would never have to umpire